An apparatus to manipulate and identify individual Ba ions from bulk liquid Xe: Laser Setup

 The Nd:YAG laser produces a Gaussian beam profile, which is loosely focused onto the substrate using a $200$~mm focal length lens.
 Because of the 70~degree angle of incidence, this results in an elliptical Gaussian profile measuring $275~\upmu{\rm m}\times 750~\upmu{\rm m}$ (Gaussian $\sigma$) on the substrate.
 The LITD intensity is typically 2~MW/cm$^2$ at the center of the spot averaged over the 7~ns laser pulse.

 The desorption laser pulse energy is carefully controlled to limit ionization from the desorption process.
-This is done through a built-in waveplate-polarizing beam splitter combination that allows manual adjustment of the laser pulse energy.
 Individual pulses of the desorption laser are measured by two separate photodiodes\cite{fn8}.
 The first infrared photodiode (IRPD1 in Fig.~\ref{fig:LaserOptics}) measures each individual IR pulse before the beam enters the RIS chamber.
 Measurement of the reflected beam off of the substrate (IRPD2) is used to aid in positioning the laser spot on the substrate.
 Both diode readings are recorded for each laser pulse and are calibrated to a powermeter\cite{fn9}.

 The desorption laser power must be set to minimize backgrounds but ensure desorption of neutral Ba from the surface.
 The desorption laser pulse energy is increased until the RIS Ba peak appears indicating that Ba has been desorbed as a neutral atom and resonantly ionized.
 If the desorption laser produces significant backgrounds at the TOF of Ba, then the pulse energy is reduced.